|Meter Replacement Program

 Automatic Meter Reading (AMR) meters can transmit usage data through a wireless radio frequency signal.
 These signals are received through mobile collectors installed in vehicles for drive-by gathering of meter reads or via handheld devices by Tucson Water meter readers for walk-by collection.

-Through April 2013, Tucson Water had installed about 70,000 AMR meters.
-This represents about 30% of the approximately 230,000 meters in its water systems.
-Tucson Water began piloting AMR meters in 2002 and is now installing them at a rate of about 20,000 per year to replace conventional meters at the end of their service life.
+Through June 2014, Tucson Water had installed about 95,000 AMR meters.
+This represents a little more than 40% of the approximately 230,000 meters in its water systems.
+Tucson Water began piloting AMR meters in 2002 and is now installing them at a rate of about 25,000 per year to replace conventional meters at the end of their service life.
 We expect that all of our customers will have AMR meters by 2023.

 AMR meters offer an accurate, affordable way to measure water usage.
 While traditional meters must be read and inspected visually each month, usage data from AMR meters can be downloaded automatically through the mobile collector or handheld units.